Key Takeaways

 Annuities grow on a tax-deferred basis, so you won’t be taxed on the interest your annuity accumulates until you receive payments.
 The portion of your annuity payments that are taxable depends on whether your annuity is qualified or nonqualified.

-A qualified annuity is purchased with pre-tax funds.
-If you use funds from a qualified retirement plan to purchase your annuity, you are purchasing a qualified annuity.
+A qualified annuity is purchased with pre-tax funds, such as a qualified retirement plan.
 The entire value of your income payments is taxable when you annuitize a qualified contract.

 An annuity purchased with after-tax funds is nonqualified.
-This includes annuities purchased with cash.
 When you receive income from a nonqualified annuity, only the portion of the payout that represents the interest earned counts as taxable income.
+If you decide to cash out or surrender your nonqualified annuity without annuitizing, the growth of that annuity may become taxable all at once.
+It is important to understand any and all tax implications before making any decisions on withdrawal.

 Which Type of Annuity Works Best for You?